 Botox is a very popular procedure that involves injections to relax the muscles in the face and other areas of the body.
 Botox works by blocking the area’s nerve impulses, helping immobilize the specific area that has been treated.
 Botox has been approved by the FDA as both a cosmetic procedure and a medical procedure that treats a variety of different conditions in multiple areas of the body.
 Botox only takes between twenty and thirty minutes and is often scheduled in for an early morning or lunch break treatment, since there is not much in terms of downtime and most patients can return to their regular routines with minimal interruption.
-Botox, which is a procedure that has been around for over forty years, is considered safe and simple, and is a very sought after procedure that can be combined with other injectables, such as fillers, to customize a treatment plan specifically for you.
+Botox, which is a procedure that has been around for over forty years, is considered safe and simple and is a very sought after the procedure that can be combined with other injectables, such as fillers, to customize a treatment plan specifically for you.

 What is Botox Used For?